HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 Attaining a higher level of identity assurance than was performed in an initial identity verification event, also referred to as a "step up", **SHALL** entail repeating the identity verifiation process from the beginning according to the requirements of the higher level.

 NOTE: Although implementers, lacking more specific requirements that may exist in network participation agreements, likely want to perform their own risk analyses to determine the appropriate IAL for various use cases (for example, a patient’s access to their own data or a HIPAA Covered Entity's access to health data for Treatment, Payment, or Operations), this IG provides example [use cases](use-cases.html) in which certain input match invariants, match input data, and IALs are deemed appropriate based on industry feedback received.
 The guide also specifically cites recommended IALs for professional users and administrators in section 3.2.
 The IALs defined below are not currently specified in a code system or value set within this implementation guide (IG).
-Additionally, the intermediate identity assurance levels (IAL1.2-1.8) described below have NOT been endorsed by NIST in any capacity, though the team has requested their feedback.
+Additionally, the intermediate identity assurance levels (IDIAL1.2-IDIAL1.8) described below have NOT been endorsed by NIST in any capacity, though the team has briefed NIST on our approach, and we will likely collaborate with them in the future to profile NIST 800-63-4 for use in healthcare settings.

 >**Individual Identity Verification**
 >